nqmn/adddosdn/README.md

 A comprehensive Python-based workflow for generating, capturing, processing, and documenting network traffic datasets in a Software-Defined Networking (SDN) environment using Mininet and a Ryu (or generic) controller.

+This is a unified Python toolkit that lets you:

+1. **Launch a suite of adversarial DDoS attacks** (TCP SYN, UDP, ICMP, HTTP floods) with evasion, hybrid, randomized timing, and adaptive-rate options.
+2. **Automate an SDN dataset pipeline** in Mininet + Ryu (or remote) controller: topology setup, traffic capture, CICFlowMeter flow extraction, labeling, merging, REST flow stats, and Markdown docs.

 ---

 ## 📦 Repository Structure